cca/cca_invenio/readme.md

-uv install invenio-cli # install invenio-cli globally (recommend using pipx instead of pip) invenio-cli install all --dev # creates the virtualenv, install dependencies, & some other setup invenio-cli services setup --no-demo-data # sets up db, cache, search, task queue invenio-cli run # runs the application
+uv install invenio-cli # install invenio-cli globally (recommend using pipx instead of pip) invenio-cli install all --dev # creates the virtualenv, install dependencies, & some other setup invenio-cli services setup --no-demo-data # sets up db, cache, search, task queue ENVIRONMENT=local invenio-cli run # runs the application, can set var in .env file
 ```

 The services setup enqueues many tasks rather than completing them synchronously, so the first time you `run` the app it will take a while before setup is complete.

 I've run into `invenio-cli install` build errors related to the cairo package, the errors say something like "no library called "cairo" was found" and "cannot load library 'libcairo.2.dylib'".
 I had cairo installed via homebrew, but the library wasn't in any of the directories that the build process was looking in.
 I fixed this with `ln -sf (brew --prefix cairo)/lib/libcairo.2.dylib /usr/local/lib/` (the path to the cairo library may be different on your system).

 Similarly, `uwsgi` has trouble building against managed python installations, see [this comment](https://github.com/astral-sh/uv/issues/6488#issuecomment-2345417341) for instance.
-The solution is to set a `LIBRARY_PATH` shell var that points to the "lib" directory of our local python.
+The solution is to set a `LIBRARY_PATH` env var that points to the "lib" directory of our local python.
 With `mise` and fish shell, this looks like `set -x LIBRARY_PATH (mise where python)/lib`.

 ## Overview